 The tool copies the contents of the ISO file to the USB device and creates a bootable USB device.
 Wait for the process to complete.

-The bootable USB device has been created successfully.
+The USB device is now ready.
 Close the wizard.